gimmie/unity/readme.md

         GimmieBinding.initGimmie();
     }

+After init Gimmie it will automatically login user with `guest:randomid` which is anonymous user.
+Anonymous user is the same as normal user, it can earn points and redeem but it also can transfer points to other user.
+To transfer the points, call `Login` with your internal user id and points will get merge.

+To check is user anonymous, call `Gimmie.IsAnonymousUser()`.

 ## Showing rewards catalog and trigger events

 To show rewards catalog on any button add below code to Unity logic file.